 Solaris — Multiplayer Video World Model in Minecraft

 Solaris is the first multiplayer video world model, generating consistent first-person observations for two players simultaneously in Minecraft.
-We trained it on 12.6M frames of coordinated gameplay collected through SolarisEngine, a scalable data collection framework we built from scratch.
-I authored the episode creation logic and action-based gameplay routines — carefully curated to cover the full distribution of multiplayer interactions the model needed to learn, from cooperative building to adversarial combat, movement, and mining.
+A NeurIPS 2026 submission, it was trained on 12.64M synchronized frames of coordinated gameplay collected through SolarisEngine — a purpose-built multiplayer data collection system.
+I authored the episode creation logic and action-based gameplay routines, carefully curated to cover the full distribution of multiplayer interactions the model needed to learn, from cooperative building to adversarial combat, movement, and mining.
 The system uses a staged training pipeline combining bidirectional, causal, and Self Forcing objectives, and outperforms existing baselines across all evaluation categories.
 Everything is open-sourced: engine, models, datasets, and evaluation benchmarks.
+Paper: arXiv:2602.22208.

 Key Contributions